stat545ubc-2023/mda-jcforward/mda_deliverable2.md

     by about 0.374 units (on average) each year.

 -   The p-value associated with this coefficient is approximately 0.046, (p&lt;0.05).
-This suggests that there is a statistically significance between the year and the maximum flow rate; supports the hypothesis that maximum flow rate has been changing over time.
+This suggests that there is a statistical significance between the year and the maximum flow rate.
+Also, circling back to 3.1, this p&lt;0.05 value supports the hypothesis that maximum flow rate has been changing over time.

 <!-- -->